EricNavar/AmongUsBitTorrent2/README.md

 This is the server code.
 The starting point of this was the Server.java from Canvas

-### StartRemotePeers
+## StartRemotePeers

 Code for startingmultiple peers automatically.
 It is not essential.
-Thecode used to work intheCISE environment.
-But, it is now known to have problemsdue to SSH.
-If you can get it to work, it can be helpful(seealsothe next file).
+The code used to work in the CISE environment.
+But, it is now known to have problems due to SSH.
+If you can get it to work, it can be helpful(see also the next file).
 Otherwise, you can always start peers manually.
 See the project description for explanation.

 ### startpeers-from-students